Guide to hiring employees in Indonesia

 Employers who do not pay out this bonus on time are liable to be fined.

-For those who have facilities for remote workers, there is a chance to attract remote employees in and to Indonesia.
-There are talks of granting digital nomads granted five-year visas, which will not be subject to any taxation on foreign-sourced income.
+For those who have facilities for remote workers, there is an opportunity for remote hiring in and to Indonesia.
+There are talks of granting digital nomads five-year visas, which will not be subject to any taxation on foreign-sourced income.

 As of now, this is intended to attract tourists to Indonesia where they can work remotely.
 Those who want to legally work in Indonesia full-time, however, still need to apply for a work permit.

-As many full-time employees have become remote workers since the advent of COVID-19, this visa may be an attractive benefit for employees who seek work-life balance.
+As many full-time workers have become remote workers since the advent of COVID-19, this visa may be an attractive benefit for employees who seek work-life balance.

 The Indonesian law has provisions for several types of leaves, including annual, maternity, sick leave and more.